 Corporal Frederick (Fred) George Topham, V.C.

-Topham completed his Parachute Course at Fort Benning, Georgia U.S.A. on March 12, 1943 and embarked shortly after to the UK on July 24, 1943 to be taken on strength with the Battalion.
-He parachuted on both Operation Overlord on June 6, 1944 and Operation Varsity on March 24, 1945.
+Topham completed his Parachute Course at Fort Benning, Georgia U.S.A. on March 12, 1943, and embarked shortly after to the UK on July 24, 1943, to be taken on strength with the Battalion.
+He parachuted on both Operation Overlord on June 6, 1944, and Operation Varsity on March 24, 1945.
 He served in France, Belgium, Holland and Germany.
-It was during Operation Varsity where Topham won the highest gallantry award bestowed by the British Empire, the Victoria Cross, which made him the only member of the Battalion to receive such an honour.
+It was during Operation Varsity where Topham won the highest gallantry award bestowed by the British Empire, the Victoria Cross, which made him the only member of the Battalion and the 6th Airborne Division to receive such an honour.
 After the war, Topham briefly served with the Toronto Police Service before changing careers to Toronto Hydro, where he worked until his untimely death on May 31, 1974.
 If you wish to visit this Canadian war hero, he is resting at the Sanctuary Park Cemetery, 1570 Royal York Road, Etobicoke, Ontario M9P 3C4.
 Section A, Lot 147C.

 Below is the citation to Cpl Topham the day he won the Victoria Cross.